 If you’re a thrill-seeker there’s also plenty to entertain you on North Stradbroke Island.
 Apart from the above-mentioned swimming, hiking, and beachcombing, other fun things to do include surfing, snorkeling, scuba diving, and sand-boarding.
 The small towns on the island are also worth exploring, or you might enjoy taking a ferry to check out some of the other neighbouring islands.
 For further information, the friendly staff at your Stradbroke Island hostel can help you, while many accommodation places hire out equipment such as surfboards, snorkels, and bikes.

-Written by local enthusiast for Stradbroke Island hostels
+Written by Travel Expert Stradbroke Island

 Carsani